Disability Determination Process

 Please submit your completed forms by U.S. mail or in person.

-The Family Support Services Program is funded by the state of Ohio and facilitated by the Lucas County Board of Developmental Disabilities.
+The Family Support Services Program is completely funded by local county tax dollars and and facilitated by the Lucas County Board of Developmental Disabilities.
 If you have any questions regarding the use of the Family Support Services Program, contact the Children’s Department at 419-380-4000.